billkarsh/SpikeGLX/Markdown/UserManual.md

 Follow instructions for Whisper in Case C. In addition:

-1. In the device2 box, select a PFI terminal for the clock.
+1. In the secondary box, select a PFI terminal for the clock.
-2. Connect the "Sample Clock" output BNC from the Whisper to the selected PFI terminal on the NI breakout box for device2.
+2. Connect the "Sample Clock" output BNC from the Whisper to the selected PFI terminal on the NI breakout box for the secondary device.

 > Note that the BNC should be supplying the multiplexed clock rate:
 `(nominal sample rate) X (muxing factor)`.